Moving to Taiwan || A Guide By Those Who Made The Move

 The highest denomination in cash is 2000$ and the lowest is 100$ although coins go as low as just 1$.

-Useful Conversions (true as written in October 2022)
+Useful Conversions (true as of October 2022)

 A Guide to the Taiwan Entrepreneur Visa